Ordering repeat prescriptions

 Non-urgent advice: Please Note

-Medication required at short notice:
+Medications required at short notice

 Only medication on this list may be issued as “urgent” on the day.
 All other medications will require the 2 working days to be processed, even if this means you have to miss a couple of days.
 These other medications take time to work their way out of your system so no harm will come.